-Unlike size, shape, and weight, the number of dimples that surround each golf ball can differ based on manufacture design.
-Most companies create golf balls with between 350 and 400 dimples.
+Unlike size, shape, and weight, the number of dimples that surround each ball can differ based on manufacture design.
+Most companies create balls with between 350 and 400 dimples.
 The arrangement of these dimples is responsible for many of the unique playing profiles provided by different tiers of golf balls.

 What Do the Numbers on Golf Balls Mean?

 One, two, or three-digit numbers are used to identify and describe golf balls.
 Most commonly these numbers act as identification but may also give particular insights into the ball’s internal or external structure.
 Players also have the ability to mark and stamp their own designs on a ball using specialize marking tools.

 Golf balls are comprised of layers that give them diverse playing profiles.
 Each of these layers is built onto a core made of rubber or synthetic resins.
 These cores are responsible for the distance characteristics of the ball.
 Balls for golf may contain one, two, three, four, or five layers and stack these layers between this core and external cover.

 Golf Ball Cover